brianpr-pr/Javascript-2-DAW/README.md

-Repository to upload all javascript exercises done in the 2º of Web App Development
+Repository to upload all javascript exercises done in the 2º year of Web App Development.